elasticio/elasticio.github.io/_integrator-guide/realtime-flows.md

 flow.

-## How to switch to Real-time flow?
+## How to switch to real-time flow?

 Every integration flow can be switched to a real-time flow.
 Here is how to do it.